-GREEN HOME’s food packaging is classified as green waste and is compostable together with other food waste.
+GREEN HOME’s food packaging is classified as green or organic waste and is compostable together with other food waste.
 In a composting environment, all our products will break down (biodegrade) into their natural components of water, CO2 and plant matter.

 Degradable, Biodegradable & Compostable – What’s the Difference